1020 N. University Parks Drive

 Senior Corporate Counsel May 2016 – Nov 2017

 • Advise the executive team of $1+ billion franchise system on enterprise-driven legal issues, including franchise law, disputes, litigation, contracts, trademarks, audits, marketing, and other corporate matters.

-• Partner with business to cut legal costs while increasing revenue through strategic litigation initiatives by using business acumen and critical thinking.
+• Partner with the business to cut legal costs while increasing revenue through strategic litigation initiatives by using business acumen and critical thinking.

 • Manage litigation involving non-compete agreements, trademark violations, and franchise law